 You may think of this as an extension of the previous use of block chaining technology.
 Learners can find it helpful to create a virtual copy of their degrees and certifications if they want to apply for university admissions, change careers, or relocate to a new country.
 Blockchain technology would allow for the safe online storage of records.
 Since the records will be accessible online, employers, immigration agents, and educational agencies will be able to evaluate them more easily, improving the evaluation process.

 Brugu has taken the first step in this direction.
 They’ve created a block chaining-based technology for openly exchanging academic documents and other qualifications.
 Chainscript is a technology developed by the University of Texas.
 Its key goal would be to use blockchain technologies to build an indisputable portfolio for students.
 The e-portfolio would keep track of all of the students’ academic milestones, including e-credits, micro-certifications, degrees, and other skills.
-This would save a lot of money and time at the colleges when it comes to awarding and verifying licences and degrees.
+This would save a lot of money and time at the colleges when it comes to awarding and verifying licenses and degrees.

 4. The introduction of cryptocurrency

 Universities and educators are getting serious about accepting Bitcoins as a form of payment for tuition.
-In reality, the University of Nicosia and King’s College in New York have already begun to recognise cryptocurrency as a form of payment for tuition fees.
+In reality, the University of Nicosia and King’s College in New York have already begun to recognize cryptocurrency as a form of payment for tuition fees.
 While there are only a few students in this group who have paid their fees in Bitcoins, we should assume this to be the way transfers in the education sector are done in the future.

 It should be evident from the above use of block chaining technology in the education sector how immense the possibilities of this technology are.
 This breakthrough would be applicable to teachers, colleges, schools, universities, online learning, corporate, apprenticeships, and information bases in all sectors of the education industry.
 The introduction of blockchain technologies does not imply that institutions can play no part in the relationship between teachers and students.
 It can always improve the learning and teaching process, but education will always be a matter of faith in the end.

 In other words, a school’s or college’s prestige would be significant.
 No matter how accessible the learning channels become, the instructional style and experience of teachers will remain critical.
 Furthermore, educational values and cultural norms may continue to be an obstacle to innovation.
-The implementation of blockchain technologies necessitates money, and whether or not a single organisation is able to spend appropriately is entirely dependent on them.
+The implementation of blockchain technologies necessitates money, and whether or not a single organization is able to spend appropriately is entirely dependent on them.
 As a result, we can conclude that educational growth is occurring, but not at a rapid rate.
 What are your thoughts?
 Is it possible for blockchain to transform the education industry?